Devoxx4Kids-NPO/littil-backend/docs/set-up-your-development-environment.md

 # Setting up your local develop environment
-When you want to contribute to the littil backend you need some tools in order to run the backend locally.
+When you want to contribute to the LITTIL API you need some tools in order to run the API locally.
-The backend is written in JAVA, based on [Quarkus](https://www.quarkus.io).
+The API is written in JAVA, based on [Quarkus](https://www.quarkus.io).
 For data persistence we use a [Mysql database](https://www.mysql.com).

 Don't worry about installing these extra dependencies, when running in `dev` mode those will be automatically installed in a docker container for you.

 ## Prerequisites
-Before you are able to run the backend of Littil you need to make sure you have the following software installed on your machine.
+Before you are able to run the API of LITTIL you need to make sure you have the following software installed on your machine.
 - Java 11
 - Maven